ufal/npfl129/labs/faq.md

   ```
   git clone https://github.com/ufal/npfl129
   ```
-  This creates the repository in the`npfl129` subdirectory; if you want a different name, add it as the last parameter.
+  This creates the repository in the `npfl129` subdirectory; if you want a different name, add it as a last parameter.

   To update the repository, run `git pull` inside the repository directory.